 1. Complete Application

-To demonstrate your intention to become accredited, submit the preliminary application and $100 application fee.
-Your agency will have 2 years from this application date to schedule your site visit and your hearing will take place that same year.
+To demonstrate your intention to become accredited, submit the preliminary application with fee.
+Your agency will have 2 years from this application date to schedule your site or virtual visit and your hearing will take place that same year.
 Upon completion of your application, NRPA will provide you with a CAPRA Mentor as a resource to assist with your accreditation process.

 2. Attend Training